Las Vegas Transit: Operations

 As newer buses from Gillig were acquired, some of the 870s were then also relegated to the busy Route #6 and they must have been a welcome relief as they usually had working air conditioners.
 However, the 870s were also required in some residential routes as replacement buses for broken-down Gilligs and also as second buses on some of the busier routes, such as Route #3 "Salt Lake Highway" (one of the few bidirectional routes) and Route #10 "University".
 These two routes required two buses during peak morning and afternoon hours.
 Also, Route #1 "Hyde Park" often needed an extra bus for second runs.
 Strangely enough, LVTS never published a time schedule for this second run bus on the "Hyde Park" route.
 It just ran 30 minutes apart from the regularly scheduled bus.

 LVTS also experimented with a couple of new routes in its last years of service, including the #14 "Mall Hopper", which required two air-conditioned buses.
 Starting in the early 1990s, LVTS also started buying a few used and new RTSs for the Route #6 "Strip", again with working air conditioners.
 But, even then, because of the large number of buses required to service the busy Strip route, workhorses of the Strip fleet continued to be the good old, reliable fishbowl buses, some that were over 20 years old.
 In fact, LVTS ran some of the oldest buses in the USA.
-Because of criticism from the newspapers and city about the old, non-air conditioned buses, LVTS did fix the air-conditioning on many of the old fishbowls.
+Because of criticism from the newspapers and city about the old, non-air conditioned buses, LVTS did fix the air-conditioning on a number of the old fishbowls.